Reliance Arrangements for IRB Review

 The University of Montana may provide IRB review of Human Subjects Research for another institution pursuant to a signed IAA.

-In deciding whether or not to provide IRB review for another institution, the IO shall consider the following criteria:
+In deciding whether or not to provide IRB review for another institution, the IO/IRB Chair shall consider the following criteria:

-The UM IRB Chair shall ensure that any required Authorization Agreement is appropriately signed by the lOs for both institutions involved, and that OHRP and any other appropriate governmental agencies are appropriately notified of reliance arrangements.
+The UM IRB Chair shall ensure that any required Authorization Agreement is appropriately signed by the lO/designee for each institution involved.

 The University of Montana shall facilitate communication with the relying institution about UM IRB actions on the Human Subjects Research that is subject to the IAA, in accordance with its specific provisions.